MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 The following INF installs WinUSB as the OSR USB FX2 board's function driver on a x64-based system.

 > Starting in Windows 10, version 1709, the Windows Driver Kit provides [InfVerif.exe](../devtest/infverif.md) that you can use to test a driver INF file to make sure there are no syntax issues and the INF file is universal.
-We recommened that you provide a universal INF.
+We recommend that you provide a universal INF.
 For more information, see [Using a Universal INF File](../install/using-a-universal-inf-file.md).

 ``` syntax
 ;